alexandrosb88/home_insurance_quote_generator/README.md

 ## Notes

-- Not all the potential covers and conditions are included.
+- Not all potential covers and conditions are included.
 This is just a sample
-- The app could be adapted for use with business products as well
+- The app could be adapted for use with business or other products as well
-- Libre office and xls files were employed
+- Libre office and xls files were employed for the source/final file
-- .ODS and .XLSX files could be utilized (minor changes in the code are necessary)
+- .ODS and .XLSX files could be utilized as well (minor changes in the code are necessary)